reahl/reahl/reahl-doc/doc/tutorial/styling.rst

 :class:`~reahl.web.ui.Menu` appear with its items horizontally next to each other or stacked vertically.

+Some layout concepts are implemented in terms of some frontend library, others are generally applicable.

 The :mod:`~reahl.web.pure` module includes some layouts based on the `Pure.css framework <http://purecss.io/>`_.
-The :class:`~reahl.web.pure.ColumnLayout` changes a :class:`~reahl.web.fw.Widget` by adding several :class:`~reahl.web.ui.Panel`\ s to it that are arranged in columns next to each other.
+The :class:`~reahl.web.pure.ColumnLayout` changes a :class:`~reahl.web.fw.Widget` by adding several :class:`~reahl.web.ui.Div`\ s to it that are arranged in columns next to each other.
 You can specify the size of these columns, and in such a way that the size can change, depending on the size of the device used for viewing.
 See the documentation for :class:`~reahl.web.pure.ColumnLayout` and :class:`~reahl.web.pure.UnitSize` for more details.
+(See the :mod:`~reahl.web.bootstrap` module for Layouts and Widgets built using the Bootstrap library.)

+The :mod:`~reahl.web.layout` module houses generically applicable concepts.
 :class:`~reahl.web.layout.PageLayout` is meant to be used with an :class:`~reahl.web.ui.HTML5Page`.
 It changes the page to have a header and footer with a content area inbetween.
-A :class:`~reahl.web.pure.ColumnLayout` can be used with the :class:`~reahl.web.layout.PageLayout` to lay out the content area of the page as distinct columns.
+If a :class:`~reahl.web.pure.ColumnLayout` (for example) is passed to the :class:`~reahl.web.layout.PageLayout` constuctor, it will automatically be used as the layout of the content area of the page.

-Here is an example of how these Layouts are used to change a page and a :class:`~reahl.web.ui.Menu` on that page:
+Here is an example of how :class:`~reahl.web.layout.PageLayout` and :class:`~reahl.web.pure.ColumnLayout` can be used in conjunction to create a page with some structure.
+In the example, :class:`~reahl.web.ui.HorizontalLayout` is also used to specify how the :class:`~reahl.web.ui.Menu` is presented.

 .. literalinclude:: ../../reahl/doc/examples/tutorial/slots/slots.py
    :pyobject: MyCustomPage